I-am-PUID-0/DUMB_docs/docs/faq/general.md

 ### 🧱 Do I need to install every service?

-No — DMB is modular.
-You can enable or disable services in `dmb_config.json` under each service section.
+No — DUMB is modular.
+You can enable or disable services in `dumb_config.json` under each service section.
 Some services (like `riven_backend` or `zurg`) provide core functionality, but others (like `pgadmin`) are optional tools to help you manage your setup.

 ---

-### 🌍 Can I run DMB offline?
+### 🌍 Can I run DUMB offline?

-Most DMB services interact with external APIs (e.g., Real-Debrid, Plex, Trakt, TMDB, etc.), so **internet access is required** for normal operation.
+Most DUMB services interact with external APIs (e.g., Real-Debrid, Plex, Trakt, TMDB, etc.), so **internet access is required** for normal operation.
 However, local database tools (e.g., pgAdmin) and UIs may still function offline for inspection.

 ---

-### 🔄 What happens when I update DMB?
+### 🔄 What happens when I update DUMB?

-DMB includes **auto-update** functionality for most services.
+DUMB includes **auto-update** functionality for most services.
 Depending on your configuration (`auto_update` and `auto_update_interval`), the system will check for new versions of services like Zurg, Riven, Zilean, etc.

-You can configure update frequency and behavior in each service’s section of `dmb_config.json`.
+You can configure update frequency and behavior in each service’s section of `dumb_config.json`.

 ---

-### 🔒 Is DMB secure?
+### 🔒 Is DUMB secure?

-DMB is intended to run on your **local or private server**.
+DUMB is intended to run on your **local or private server**.
 Most services are, by default, bound to `127.0.0.1` and not exposed publicly unless explicitly configured by exposing ports in the Docker compose or changing the bound address.

 Most of the web-based UIs and APIs lack any form of authentication.